How to Start Budgeting: A Step-by-Step Guide for Beginners

 If your expenses exceed your income:

-- This is valuable information—you can't fix what you don't know about
+- This is valuable information.
+You can't fix what you don't know about

 - Look for categories where you can reduce spending